mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## and one Kelvin is equal to one degree Celsius.
 Mass, Radius and

-## Luminosity are relative to Sol, Earth’s sun, which is given a nominal
+## Luminosity are relative to Sol, Earth's sun, which is given a nominal

 ## value of one for all three.
 Thus an average A type star, as shown on the

-## Spectral Classes table, is about three times the mass of Earth’s sun and
+## Spectral Classes table, is about three times the mass of Earth's sun and

 ## vastly brighter.
 A world orbiting at the same distance from this star as